 In 1925, track and field was the second sport adopted by the PIAA.
 The championships have only been held at four sites: Bucknell University (1925-29), Mansion Park Stadium, Altoona (1930-32, 1943), Penn State University (1935-42, 1944-75) and Shippensburg University (1976-present).
 Shippensburg took over being the host site in 1976, after Beaver Stadium went under construction and the track was moved down the hill.
 Historically, the championships have been hosted during the Memorial Day Weekend.
 There have only been a few instances when the championships were held in June.
-According to Art Hindle, a historian of Track in Field in Pennsylvania, the inaugural Track and Field Championships in 1925 saw 85 boys competing from 35 different high schools, while representing eight different Districts from across the Keystone State.
+Over the years, the events have altered slightly, and some have even been retired.
+Whether it was switching from yards to meters, landing on mats in the high jump and pole vault instead of sawdust and the track surface evolving from changed from cinders to the surface we have today.
+According to Art Hindle, the foremost Track and Field historian in Pennsylvania, the inaugural Track and Field Championships in 1925 had 85 boys competing from 35 different high schools, while representing eight different PIAA Districts from across the Keystone State.
 Bethlehem HS won the very first team championship, scoring 15 points.

 Team champions from 1925-1932: Bethlehem (1925), Lower Merion (1926), Lock Haven (1927-29), Williamsport (1930), and Altoona (1931-32).
 The championships were not held in 1933 and 1934 due to the Great Depression.
-After ten years of sponsoring the Track and Field Championships, 1935 was the initial year splitting schools into two classifications of "Class A" and "Class B. "A" was considered larger schools while "B" was considered smaller schools.
+After ten years of sponsoring the Track and Field Championships, 1935 was the initial year splitting schools into two classifications of "Class A" and "Class B. "A" was considered the larger schools while "B" was considered the smaller schools.